© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rhyd-Lydan Cromlech is a scheduled monument protected by Cadw under reference CM056.
 View the official record →

-Rhyd-Lydan Cromlech is a Neolithic burial chamber located in Carmarthenshire, Wales, dating to the prehistoric period.
+Rhyd-Lydan Cromlech is a Neolithic burial chamber located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under reference CM056.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM056.

 Rhyd-Lydan Cromlech dates from the prehistoric period, and is classified as a burial chamber.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rhyd-Lydan Cromlech is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM056.